 While you may have an initial preference, it is good to decipher between the pros and cons for you to make a fully informed decision.

 You could very well find it easier and more profitable to sell your unit in a small building.
 We have seen an attraction for many buyers to boutique buildings, creating a scarcity value.
 Your apartment also faces less competition from sellers than it would in a larger building.
 This adds up to a higher price and faster sale, all else equal.
-Of course, you need to look out for overpaying, mainly since building comps could be stale.
+Of course, you need to look out for overpaying, mainly since comps could be stale.

 You may also experience lower monthly maintenance if your small building is a self-managed co-op or condo in which there is not a management company and hence lower expenses.

 A small building may also mean fewer restrictions, including house rules that govern everyday behavior.
-In the event of a rule change or a major building renovation, this likely will get done quicker in a small building due to the lack of bureaucracy.
+In the event of a rule change or a major renovation, this likely will get done quicker in a small one due to the lack of bureaucracy.
 If you appreciate this type of living, which extends to seeing your neighbors more regularly, a smaller construction will appeal to you.

 A bank may approve your mortgage quicker in a larger, well-established building that it knows since your lender approves both you and the building.

 In a smaller building, you may face a special assessment should the building need a significant repair.
 A larger building may have stronger finances and reserves.
 But, if that is not the case, the assessment is spread over a larger number of owners, easing your burden, even if the total cost is higher.

 The maintenance staff is typically larger, and the building could have its own dedicated superintendent.
 This should translate into having any issues repaired quickly.